 Sample answer: A bank reconciliation statement is a summary of banking and business activity.
 It reconciles an organization's bank account with its financial records.
 This includes deposits, withdraws, and other financial activities.

 14. What would a tax accountant help with?

 Sample answer: A tax accountant would help with tax strategies.
-This would be a professional who would help in assisting in the minimization of taxes or the elimination of tax payments.
+This would be a professional who would help in assisting the minimization of taxes or the elimination of tax payments.

 15. What is a trial balance?

-Sample answer: A trial balance is a list of all general ledger accounts contained in the ledger of a business.
-In short, it is a bookkeeping worksheet that compiles all of the credit and debit account columns totals into one balance.
+Sample answer: A trial balance is a list of all general ledger accounts in the ledger of a business.
+In short, it is a bookkeeping worksheet that compiles all the credit and debit account columns totals into one balance.

 16. What is an income statement?

 Sample answer: An income statement.
 Or P&L (profit and loss statement).
 Are both a financial statement that shows a company the revenues and expenses during a particular time period.
 This is calculated by looking at the net income or net profit after subtracting expenses, depreciation, and taxes.